daily word - self-promotion?

 Add new comment

-daily word - one true church?
+daily word - time value

 Dale Cresap's picture